Overview

 The Idea Registry operates as a neutral record-keeping platform.
 It does not:

-Before encryption, a cryptographic fingerprint of the complete submission is generated.
-This fingerprint uniquely represents the exact content of the registration.
 The fingerprint - not the idea itself - is permanently recorded on a public blockchain, creating an immutable and independently verifiable timestamp.

 This Architecture Ensures